impredicative/newssurvey/README.md

 The workflow is intended to be as simple as necessary, and without cycles between steps.

 ## Samples
 These generated sample are available in HTML format.
-Their corresponding GitHub Flavored markdown versions are also available in the [samples](./samples/) directory.
+Their corresponding GitHub Flavored markdown versions are also available in the [samples](https://github.com/impredicative/newssurvey/tree/master/samples) directory of the repository.<!-- Note: An absolute link is used because a relative link doesn't work in PyPI. -->

 | Source        | User query (simplified)               | Output title |
 |---------------|---------------------------------------|--------------|